Najaf/Najaf/README.md

-### Hi there 👋
+# Najaf Ali

-# Najaf Ali - Curriculum Vitae
+## I’m a senior technologist currently available for Freelance/Consulting engagements.

-I’m a senior technologist currently available for Freelance/Consulting engagements.
-I have twelve years of experience working to create web application software.
+I have fifteen years of experience working to create web application software.
 Read on to find out more about my skills/experiences.

 * [Contact information](#contact-information)
 * [Experience](#experience)